texastribune/code-grabber/README.md

 This repo uses the latest version of the Data Visuals app kit.

 To start run, `npm install`.
 This project requires [Node v4.0.0](https://nodejs.org/en/blog/release/v4.0.0/).
-If you hit a syntax error on your initial attempts to serve the project locally, try updating your node version.
+If you hit a syntax error on your initial attempts to serve the project locally, it's likely that you're trying to use an older version of node.
+Update node, completely remove your node_modules folder and re-run `npm install`.

 ## Instructions for adding or editing a component